-Poll: Michigan church goers shift from Trump to Clinton
+Poll: Mich. church goers shift from Trump to Clinton

 Republican presidential candidate Donald Trump’s struggle in Michigan is being fueled in part by a sudden decline in support among voters who frequently attend church as questions swirl about his character and treatment of women.